 Financing for large projects is almost exclusively sourced from outside Liberia.
 International donors fund many large-scale projects, such as road construction and paving including the United States, the World Bank, the EU, the African Development Bank, the Government of China, the Kuwaiti Fund for Arab Economic Development, the United Arab Emirates Abu Dhabi Fund for Development, and the Japanese International Cooperation Agency (JICA).
 U.S. business may bid for these procurements through international competitive bids.

 Multilateral Development Banks and Financing Government Sales.
 Price, payment terms, and financing can be a significant factor in winning a government contract.
 Many governments finance public works projects through borrowing from the Multilateral Development Banks (MDB).
-A helpful guide for working with the MDBs is the Guide to Doing Business with the Multilateral Development Banks (PDF).
-The U.S. Department of Commerce’s (USDOC) International Trade Administration (ITA) has a Foreign Commercial Service Officer stationed at each of the five different Multilateral Development Banks (MDBs): the African Development Bank; the Asian Development Bank; the European Bank for Reconstruction and Development; the Inter-American Development Bank; and the World Bank.
+The Guide to Doing Business with Multilateral Development Banks overviews how to work with MDBs.
+The International Trade Administration (ITA) has a Foreign Commercial Service Officer stationed at each of the five different Multilateral Development Banks (MDBs): the African Development Bank; the Asian Development Bank; the European Bank for Reconstruction and Development; the Inter-American Development Bank; and the World Bank.

 Learn more by contacting the:

-• Senior Commercial Officer to the African Development Bank (AfDB):
+· Commercial Liaison Office to the African Development Bank